devozdemirhasancan/TraccarWidgetOBS/README.md

-# Traccar OBS Widget with NODE
+# Traccar OBS Widget with Node.js

 Real-time vehicle tracking system with an interactive map interface.
 This project provides a game-like overlay displaying vehicle location, speed, weather, and street information.